lum-ai/odinson/docs/basic_queries.md

 Note that in Odinson, patterns can hop between surface and syntax representations arbitrarily often, as is done in this query:

-    TODO
+    Jack and Jill <nsubj went >nmod_up [] to fetch >dobj >nmod_of water

-which has a successful match in the sentence: TODO
+which has a successful match in the sentence "Jack and Jill went up the hill to fetch a pail of water."